glenfant/MarkLogic_Python/README.rst

 So what is this project not going to do?

--  At this time I don’t expect to create a Python alternative to the Java or JavaScript APIs.
+-  At this time I don't expect to create a Python alternative to the Java or JavaScript APIs.
--  Support every possible feature - instead I’m focusing on simplicity.
+-  Support every possible feature - instead I'm focusing on simplicity.

 This is a community-driven project to build a Python wrapper for the MarkLogic REST API.